EsotericSquishyy/ergo/README.md

     </tr>
 </table>

-Note the arguments are all positional but `name` is optional such that the following example details their behavior:
+The arguments are all positional, but `name` is optional, meaning either of these work:

 ```typ
 // no `name` given
 #theorem[ statement ][ proof ]